 Observability increases your understanding and visibility of different components of your network and infrastructure.
 You might be wondering why visibility into your infrastructure is essential.
 Well, we’re sure you’ll agree that maintaining and updating components of a production system is a huge pain.
 Changing even the most minor section of the network infrastructure may cause you to feel a little sick with worry in the pit of your stomach.
 When you look deeper into why you felt this way, you may find it’s because, at the time, you had no idea what was happening in different parts of the system.
 Most documentation and fancy diagrams trying to explain how a system works are nearly always out of date.
 The only way to understand how information flows through your system is by observing what’s happening — right now.

 Monitoring refers to the activity of capturing data and querying it in known ways.
-Traditional monitoring often focuses purely on data capture and query, without the combination of telemetry types and metadata to help achieve observability.
+Traditional monitoring often focuses purely on data collection and query, without the combination of telemetry types and metadata to help achieve observability.
+These data types include metrics like network bandwidth, CPU utilization rates, memory, cache hit, and others.
+And monitoring tools are used to detect abnormal behaviors that might indicate problems.

 Usually, these queries present as dashboards and alerts that look for well-known patterns, such as interfaces with errors or poorly performing links.